xkbcommon/libxkbcommon/doc/faq.md

 </dd>
 <dt>*Multiple* layouts</dt>
 <dd>
-The user types with multiples layouts but wants shortcuts consistency accross all the layouts, typically using the first layout as the reference.
+The user types with multiple layouts but wants shortcuts consistency across all the layouts, typically using the first layout as the reference.

 ```c